Do your employees have the skills your organisation will need for the future of work?

 Communication will be as important at launch and post-launch as it was prior.
-Plan to consistently resurface upskilling opportunities to get employees to opt in.
+Plan to consistently resurface upskilling opportunities to get employees to opt-in.
 Celebrate early wins, no matter how small.
 And ask for feedback within each training initiative to develop a strong feedback loop.

 As leaders, we often grow weary of the message long before it’s been fully embraced by the team.
 Department leaders can enable upskilling success by incorporating program reviews and skill assessments into regular one-on-ones.

 Says Naji, “Managers work with individual contributors to build objectives around skills gaps and key results that indicate incremental progress toward that objective.
 L&D leaders support managers in doing this with a good process and share the right resources and opportunities to help the team member on their journey.
-PDPs (professional development plans) work in a similar way, atomizing the different parts of acquiring a new skill and guiding the team member through those parts.”
+PDPs (professional development plans) work in a similar way, atomising the different parts of acquiring a new skill and guiding the team member through those parts.”

 Leaders who help team members proactively expect and plan for blocks will see better adoption and success.
-If you know time is a concern, help your team set aside time in their workweek to take advantage of company L&D resources to close skills gaps.
+If you know time is a concern, help your team set aside time in their work week to take advantage of company L&D resources to close skills gaps.